pentandra/lifepreserver/content/blog/interdisciplinary-genealogy/index.markdown

 ---
 title: Interdisciplinary Genealogy
+description: >
-description: Venturing out of the genealogy bubble---options for integrating with the broader scholarly community
+  Venturing out of the genealogy bubble: options for integrating with the broader scholarly community.
 kind: article
 author_name: Chris Chapman
 created_at: 2014-10-20